Sayeeda Warsi, Baroness Warsi: Early life and career

-Warsi is the second of five daughters born in Dewsbury, West Riding of Yorkshire to Pakistani immigrants from Bewal, Gujar Khan; her ancestors are from southern Punjab.
-Her father, Safdar Hussain, is owner of a bed manufacturing company, with a turnover of £2 million a year, who started life as a mill worker and a bus driver.
+Warsi is the granddaughter of two men who served in the British Indian army.
+She is the second of five daughters born in Dewsbury, West Riding of Yorkshire, to Pakistani immigrants from Bewal, Gujar Khan.
+Her father is the owner of a bed manufacturing company, who started life as a mill worker and a bus driver.
 Warsi has said that her father's success led her to adopting Conservative principles.

 Warsi was educated at Birkdale High School, Dewsbury College (now Kirklees College), and the University of Leeds.
 She attended the College of Law, York (now the University of Law), and completed her professional legal training thereafter with both the Crown Prosecution Service and the Home Office Immigration Department.
 After qualifying as a solicitor in 1996, she worked for the Conservative MP for Dewsbury, John Whitfield, at Whitfield Hallam Goodall Solicitors, and then set up a practice in Dewsbury.

 Political career

 Warsi was the Conservative parliamentary candidate for Dewsbury at the 2005 general election, having been added to the Conservative Party A-List for priority candidates, and thereby becoming the first Muslim woman to be selected by the Conservatives.

-Although she was unsuccessful in her 2005 election bid, she served as a Special Adviser to Michael Howard for Community Relations, and was appointed by David Cameron as Vice Chair of the Conservative Party with specific responsibility for cities.
+She placed second with Labour retaining the seat.
+Following the election, she served as a Special Adviser to Michael Howard for Community Relations and was appointed by David Cameron as Vice Chair of the Conservative Party with specific responsibility for cities.

-House of Lords
+Introduction to the House of Lords

 On 2 July 2007, Warsi was appointed Shadow Minister for Community Cohesion.
 To enable her to fulfil this post, she was created a life peer as Baroness Warsi, of Dewsbury in the County of West Yorkshire, on 11 October 2007 and was introduced in the House of Lords on 15 October 2007.
 On joining the House of Lords, she became its youngest member.

-On 1 December 2007, Warsi travelled to Khartoum, with the Labour peer Lord Ahmed, to mediate in the Sudanese teddy bear blasphemy case (a British citizen teaching at Unity High School had been prosecuted and jailed for insulting Islam after allowing her class to name a teddy bear Muhammad).
-Although the peers' meeting with Sudanese President Omar al-Bashir did not lead directly to Gillian Gibbons being pardoned, it is acknowledged that, along with the enormous efforts made by her family, friends, and others, it was a helpful contribution to her release.
-Gibbons' son thanked Warsi and Ahmed for "their hard work behind the scenes" and the Prime Minister, Gordon Brown, praised both peers, saying "I applaud the particular efforts of Lord Ahmed and Baroness Warsi in securing her freedom."
-The Guardian newspaper referred to the incident as "Tory Peer's Triumph".

-In government

-Minister without Portfolio
+On 1 December 2007, Warsi travelled to Khartoum with the Labour peer Lord Ahmed to mediate in the Sudanese teddy bear blasphemy case.
+Prime Minister Gordon Brown commended both peers for their efforts regarding the issue.

+Positions in the Cameron Ministry

-On 12 May 2010, David Cameron appointed Warsi as Minister without Portfolio in Cabinet, when she succeeded Eric Pickles as Chairman of the Conservative Party.
+On 12 May 2010, David Cameron appointed Warsi as Minister without Portfolio in Cabinet, when she succeeded Eric Pickles as Chairman of the Conservative Party, which she held jointly with Andrew Feldman.
 This appointment made Warsi the first Muslim woman to serve in the Cabinet.
 Warsi was sworn into the Privy Council the next day.